shriram-muthukrishnan/pg-singletoflex/README.md

    Use the **Save and Restart** option and wait for the postgresql server to be restarted.

    **Step 2:** Search for the **azure.extensions** parameter on the Server Parameters blade.
 Select the list of all extensions obtained by running the **select** query on your Single server database and click Save.
+Wait for the deployment to complete before getting started with the migration.

     ![Extensions allow listing](./images/extensions.png "Extension allow listing")